Pigouvian Tolls and Welfare Optimality with Parallel Servers and Heterogeneous Customers

-The admission charge is independent of the queue from which the customer receives service.
-This, and the fact that the system needs to elicit information of the customer class, we believe, makes their model inapplicable in many situations.
-More importantly, like in the preceding references, the objective is to reduce congestion in the system by allowing customers to balk.
-Masuda and Whang \cite{Masuda99} considers a similar model except that customers of different classes have the same delay cost. {The model of Altman and Kameda in \cite{Altman01} has some similarities with that considered in this paper.
-However, the focus in \cite{Altman01} is on the uniqueness of the Nash equilibrium while we focus on the structure of the equilibrium routing.
-All of the above consider non atomic routing games in which each infinitesimal customer is making a selfish decision.
-Typically, such routing games are analyzed as congestion games (also known as exact potential games); however our model does not admit such a potential function, because different players have different delay tolerances, and hence incur different costs in the same queue.}
+The admission charge is independent of the queue from which the customer receives service but depends on its class, which means that the system needs to elicit information of the customer class.
+In contrast, admission charges in our model are calculated for each queue but are agnostic of the customer class.